Skip to main content

 Every January we learn Robert Burns poems as a celebration of Scottish heritage.
 But, if we look a little deeper, we can see that through his poems Robert Burns reveals a strong connection to the natural world and the landscape of Scotland.

-Join us in the run up to Burns Night for a fun, interactive Live Lesson exploring Burns's appreciation for nature and desire to protect it.
+Join us in the run up to Burns Night for a fun, interactive Live Lesson exploring Burns's appreciation for nature and his desire to protect it.

 This lesson is ideal for classes looking to explore Learning for Sustainability in a new way and schools working on the Heritage and Biodiversity Topics for their Eco-Schools Green Flag Award.